Agents and Editors in Attendance

 PITCH YOUR BOOK TO A LITERARY AGENT:

-These one-on-one meetings at the 2020 Kentucky Writing Workshop are an amazing chance to pitch your book face-to-face with an agent, and get personal, individual feedback on your pitch/concept.
+These in-person one-on-one meetings at the 2024 Kentucky Writing Workshop are an amazing chance to pitch your book face-to-face with an agent, and get personal, individual feedback on your pitch/concept.
 If the agent likes your pitch, they’ll request to see part/all of your book — sending you straight past the slush pile.
 It also gives you an intimate chance to meet with an agent and pick their brain with any questions on your mind.
-More 2020 agents to be announced as they are confirmed.
+More 2024 agents to be announced as they are confirmed.
 You can sign up for pitches at any time, or switch pitches at any time, so long as the agent in question still has appointments open.
+We have seen many, many writers sign with agents after connecting after our conferences.

 ——————